Yellow Line (Bangkok)

+After repeated delays, the line partially opened to the public for free trial rides on 3 June 2023 from Hua Mak to Samrong, having done a private trial ride between Kalantan and Samrong for the press the day before.
+Trial rides for Phawana to Hua Mak section began on 12 June, while the final section between Phawana and Lat Phrao station opened on 19 June.

+Rabbit Card are accepted on the MRT Yellow Line, which is also accepted on the BTS Skytrain and MRT Pink Line.
+This is because the operator is a subsidiary of BTS Group Holdings, which operates the BTS Skytrain.
+EMV contactless cards are also accepted.

+Following two incidents of operational failure in January and March 2024, His Majesty the King of Thailand bestowed an auspicious name upon Bangkok’s Yellow Line monorail on 30 May 2024.
+The line has been officially renamed "Nakkhara Phiphat" (Pali: Nagara Vivaḍḍhana), meaning "prosperity of the city," by royal command.

-Route Alignment
+Route alignment

-The line starts at the intersection of Ratachadapisek and Lat Phrao roads where it interchanges with the MRT Blue Line at Lat Phrao station.
-The line then heads east along Lat Phrao road to Bangkapi junction and south to Lam Sali station to interchange with the MRT Orange Line and the future MRT Brown Line.
-The line continues further south along Srinagarindra Road to Hua Mark where it will interchange with the Airport Rail Link at Hua Mak station.
+The line starts at the intersection of Ratchadaphisek and Lat Phrao roads where it interchanges with the MRT Blue Line at Lat Phrao station.
+The line then heads east along Lat Phrao road to Bang Kapi intersection and south to Lam Sali station to interchange with the MRT Orange Line and the future MRT Brown Line.
+The line continues further south along Srinagarindra Road to Hua Mak where it interchanges with the Airport Rail Link at Hua Mak station.

-From Hua Mark, the route continues south along Srinagarindra Road past Bangna-Trat Road all the way to Thepha Rak Road in Samut Prakan Province, then heading west along Thepha Rak Road where it terminates at Samrong and interchanges with Samrong of the BTS Sukhumvit Line.
+From Hua Mak, the route continues south along Srinagarindra Road past the Debaratna (Bang Na-Trat) Road all the way to Thepharak Road in Samut Prakan Province, then heading west along Thepharak Road where it terminates at Samrong and interchanges with Samrong of the BTS Sukhumvit Line.

-The line will be built from Lat Phrao (YL1) to Samrong (YL23) and the depot will be located at Debaratana Road adjacent to Si Iam station (YL17).
+The line stretches from Lat Phrao (YL1) to Samrong (YL23) and the depot is located at Debaratana Road adjacent to Si Iam station (YL17).